- Life Skills

 The two years of Intermediate School French amount to a high school level one course.
 Instruction is generally in the target language at the level that students feel comfortable.
 The two-year curriculum fosters the love of common language and culture of France and other French speaking countries, and helps students begin to attain confidence and competence in studying a foreign language.
 Students practice conversation which they can use in their daily life.
 Students also engage in many different types of readings, which reinforce the study of culture and provide new vocabulary and structures.
 The textbook series also includes an audio component. which helps students listen to a authentic voice, contributing to the overall acquisition of a strong pronunciation skills.
 The writing of short compositions and the presentation of skits crown the whole process.
 Verb conjugation and grammar are woven in themes and are introduced progressively in daily exercises in class and at home.

 The two sequential Latin courses are designed to equip students to read Latin prose.
 With the use of stories, grammar explanations, and cultural readings, the students gain exposure to the Latin language and lifestyle of ancient Rome.
-Through a series of short narratives, dialogues, and readings, students listen, read, write, speak, and dictate in Latin.
+Through a series of short narratives, dialogues, students listen, read, write, and speak in Latin.
 This course stresses analytical thinking, grammar, and vocabulary helping students to develop basic language acquisition skills.
 The students learn to recognize increasingly complex Latin roots in English words, develop word‐attack skills, and learn Latin grammar as a basis for studying English grammar.
-Basic features of grammar, such as the five declensions, four conjugations, relative clauses, demonstrative adjectives, ablative absolute, and construction are covered over the two years.
+Basic features of grammar, such as the five declensions, four conjugations, demonstrative adjectives, and construction are covered over the two years.
 A wide variety of cultural topics, integrated with the Latin prose, are supported by a series of short narrations.

 Spanish study in the Intermediate School focuses on continuing to create a solid foundation of Spanish communication skills for each student.
 The course begins with a review of the fundamental grammar skills and vocabulary sets covered in the Middle School program.
 The course then uses the Descubre 1 textbook and accompanying online supersite resources to provide students with a variety of dynamic learning tools as they work with new vocabulary and incorporate increasingly complex grammatical structures into their spoken and written expression in Spanish.
 The course engages each student in the practice of the four language skills: listening, speaking, reading, and writing.
 The program accommodates different learning styles and ability levels, and it helps students to continue to develop these four skills while exposing them to a variety of places in the world where Spanish is spoken.
 Upon completion of Spanish in eighth grade, students will have mastered the proficiency needed to carry on daily conversations in Spanish using the present, future, and simple past tenses while also having attained a heightened linguistic and cultural understanding of Spain and Latin America.
 Ultimately, this course allows students to appreciate and participate in the Spanish-speaking community that they may experience locally and globally with increasing accuracy and fluency.